 Dear Appalachia: Readers, Identity, and Popular Fiction since 1878 (Lexington: University Press of Kentucky, 2011).

-Leigh-Anne Krometis, Julia Gohlke, Korine Kolivras, Emily Satterwhite, Susan West Marmagas, and Linsey Marr, “Environmental Health Concerns and Disparities in the Central Appalachian Region of the United States,” Reviews on Environmental Health, forthcoming in 2017.
+Leigh-Anne Krometis, Julia Gohlke, Korine Kolivras, Emily Satterwhite, Susan West Marmagas, and Linsey C. Marr, “Environmental Health Disparities in the Central Appalachian Region of the United States,” Reviews on Environmental Health 32:3 (2017): 253-266.

 “Reading Craddock, Reading Murfree: Local Color, Authenticity, and Geographies of Reception,” American Literature 78:1 (March 2006): 59-88.

 Jessica Taylor and Emily Satterwhite, “Economic Change and Perceptions of Health in Two Coalfield-Adjacent Appalachian Counties, circa 1950-2019,” Appalachian Journal (2021).